simonebraga/middleware_technologies_2022/projectA/HOWTORUN.md

 **NOTE: Extract each folder in the root of the relative technology (Kafka_CBIN must be in the same location of bin default Kafka folder, same for Spark_CBIN).**

+**NOTE: Remember that each script should be checked in order to set the correct IP of the client it is running on.**

 ### Kafka

 <p align="center">